-- Choose Party Invitations: When sending out retirement party invitations, you should be as detailed as possible and consider your theme.
+- Choose Party Invitations: When sending out retirement party invitations, you should be as detailed as possible and consider your theme when planning your retirement invitation wording.
 These cards should tell the who, what, when, and where of the party.
 If you host a formal retirement party, you should send elegant invitations with dress code information.
 If you organizing a picnic or BBQ, you should send party invitations with BBQ graphics or wording.

 - Retirement Party Invitation Wording: All retirement party invitations should specify if the invitation includes a plus one.
 Invitations should also note the amount of years that the retiree has worked.
 This helps your guests write their card for the honoree.
 You can also add a gifting description that includes the option of donating to the retiree’s favorite charity if the retiree doesn’t want gifts.
 Always be sure to keep extra invitations around just in case the guest list grows as you continue planning.
 Then make sure you send out the cards within plenty of time.
 For more information check out our resource on what to include in party invitations.